Professional wrestling double-team maneuvers: Double DDT

 When two wrestlers both hit a DDT on a single opponent by standing either side of the opponent and applying the front facelock before hitting the move.
 This move can see more than one opponent be headlocked, using the wrestlers free arms, to become a seemingly indefinite line of wrestlers and opponents all linked together.
 A double DDT can also refer to two DDTs being performed by one wrestler on two opponents at the same time.
 Another reference, also known as stereo DDTs, sees two wrestlers performing a DDT on two different people at the same time.

 Double inverted DDT

 This is similar to a normal double DDT only that they are in an inverted headlock and drop them in the back of the head.

 Double lifting DDT

 This is similar to a normal double DDT except for the fact that both wrestlers jump and lift the opponent.

+Double shiranui

+This double team DDT sees two attacking wrestlers perform the shiranui variation on one single opponent, with each wrestler applying the three-quarter facelock from opposing sides of the opponent.
+Like the shiranui, this double team version can be performed from both a standing and elevated position.